My adventures celebrating the Mopin Festival with the Galo tribe in a remote village in Arunachal Pradesh. Hint: A lot of apong!

 I dwelled over Arunachal Pradesh’s tribal culinary traditions long after my trip, and concluded that eating one animal (rat, squirrel, what have you) is no different from eating another (chicken, cow, pig)… but I wasn’t there to judge.
 I was there to observe a world so different from mine, yet wrap myself in the raw warmth of the Galo people.
 It is the furthest I’ve journeyed away from my comfort zone.

 Also Read: Living With a Mayan Family in Guatemala

+Would you celebrate the Mopin festival with the Galo tribe someday?
 When was the last time your travels really pushed you out of your comfort zone?

-My travels in Arunchal Pradesh were organized by Kipepeo; its founder Piran is like the wikipedia of Northeast India and the best person to plan your trip!
+My travels in Arunchal Pradesh were organized by Kipepeo.
+Its founder Piran is like the wikipedia of Northeast India and the best person to plan your trip!